M0DUL0-Hardware-Hacking-Community/org-handbook/README.md

 Read the Terms of Reference, Code of Conduct, Code of Ethics, and Disclaimer first before participating.

-## Joining M0DUL0
+## Joining MHHC

-M0DUL0's main platform is Discord.
-New members join through the invite on our [Linktree](https://linktr.ee/modulo).
+MHHC's main platform is Discord.
+New members join through the invite on our [Linktree](https://linktr.ee/mhhc.org).

 Once you're in, Discord's onboarding flow walks you through self-assigning your experience level and field of interest: CTFs, Researcher, Modifier, or any combination.
 Access to the community opens automatically once roles are set.